Monday, 28 January 2013

 1 TBS lemon juice

 the finely grated zest of 1/2 un-waxed lemon

 fine sea salt and freshly ground black pepper to taste

 1/2 pound of your favourite pasta, uncooked (I like to use malfalda because it has lots of curly edges)

 Bring a large pot of lightly salted water to the boil.
 Tip in the pasta and cook according to the package directions.

 While the pasta is cooking, melt the butter in a large skillet.
-Cook, stirring frequently until they are beginning to turn golden brown.
+Add the onions and cook, stirring frequently until they are beginning to turn golden brown.
 Tip in the broth and single cream.
 Bring to the boil then reduce to as quick simmer and cook until it begins to thicken up somewhat.
 Tip in the ham hock and peas.
 Season to taste with some salt and pepper.
 Stir in the lemon zest and juice.
 Stir in the pasta.
 Stir to combine and heat through.
 Serve immediately.